valbuild/val/packages/next/README.md

 # 🐉 HERE BE DRAGONS 🐉

-Val for Next.js is currently an alpha version - the API is considered relatively stable, but expect some features to be broken and the UX to be constantely updated.
+This version of Val is currently an alpha version - the API can be considered relatively stable, but expect some features to be broken and the UX to be changing.

 ## Table of contents